Deliveroo set for London stock market launch - RFI

 The stock market float is set to be London's largest since Swiss miner Glencore's IPO in 2011 valued at almost £37 billion.

-Institutional investors are the first to get a slice of the group, followed by the general public on April 7.

-Deliveroo is selling around £1.0 billion worth of new shares, while current investors in the company plan to also sell part of their holdings.
+Deliveroo is selling around £1.0 billion worth of new shares, while current investors in the company are selling stock worth a combined £500 million.

 Deliveroo has said that about £50 million of its stock will be made available for customers, with delivery riders and restaurant partners also able to participate.